Astrid's 2 teeth are getting a workout.

 Philippe's Now

 Many Los Angelenos grew up eating at Philippe’s and their food and atmosphere have stayed pretty much the same.
 The food is homemade from scratch, and is yummy.
 It's a family style restaurant with sawdust on the floor, paper plates, and long wooden communal tables with stools.
 The employees still wear the same old fashioned Philippe uniforms and they still have the counter where you order your food and then take your tray and seat yourself.
-Here is Astrid in front of the counter smiling at all the people.
-Usually there are long lines at the counter but it goes pretty fast.

 The way the service works is unique.
 There is a long display counter with 10 servers, (called "Carvers"), many of which have been working at Philippe's for well over 20 years.
 Each Carver has everything they need to prepare your meal.
 You get into one of the 10 lines, and when you reach your Carver, they take care of your whole meal; make your sandwich or fix your hot dish, serve salads or soup, give you coffee or a glass of wine, add it all up and take your money.
 The service is fast and friendly.